eelnevs/fullstack-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: defines template for user story
+about: This template defines a user story
 title: ''
 labels: ''
 assignees: ''